jonaling/MarvelCharacterSDK/README.md

 ```

-Example of rull call is as follows:
+Example of a call is as follows:

 ```java
 CharactersRequest request = new CharactersRequest.Builder("publicKey",